 Unlike CurricUNET, CourseLeaf CIM uses the same password as your VCCCD Portal (my.vcccd.edu) account.
-It is no longer necessary to create or memorize a separate password.
+It is no longer necessary to create or memorize a separate user ID or password.
 Changing your portal password automatically changes your CIM password.